aidyp/adp/content/post/internet-explorer.md

 Our tiny packets traverse seas and oceans on their journey to New Zealand.
 That they are able to do this is no small feat of engineering.
 There are enormous cables laid across the ocean floor that connect the networks of individual countries and continents together.
 These cables are [mapped here](https://www.submarinecablemap.com/).
 With a bit of guesswork, we might be able to figure out exactly _which_ of these submerged data pipes our packets travelled down.

+### mission debrief

+Something to round up the "mission", as it were.

 ## one small hop for data, one giant leap for information

+The total time it took for the packet to go to New Zealand and back was 236 milliseconds.
+For context, the average human reaction time is 215 milliseconds.
+It takes approximately the same time for information to cross the globe as it does for you to react to it.
+This is _fast_.
+But it can get faster.
+Today's internet aims to reduce the time you have to wait for the content you want.
+Why should I have to travel all the way to New Zealand just to view a website?

+They can meet me in the middle.
+Digital information can be copied almost instantaneously.
+A website that was created in New Zealand can be copied and replicated on a server closer to home.
+This principle of replicating data closer to the consumer is called **caching**.
+Take `netflix.com`.
+It's an American company, so in theory I have to send data to America to get movies.
+In practice, `netflix.com` has servers in the UK that have copies of all the content.
+If I want to watch a movie, it will be downloaded from a server much closer to my computer.
+Netflix did something like this when it was a DVD rental company.
+They'd have depots from which they could distribute physical disks.
+In the digital world, it's much easier to clone information.
+Services like Netflix can proliferate around the globe with ease.

 I read once that human progress tends to compress the space and time between people.
 I think the internet is part of that.
 The wires and cables that connect it are the threads that knit the modern world together.
-Zooming out to look at the whole, it's extraordinary how well the world is connected.
+Zooming out to look at the whole, it's extraordinary just how well the world is connected.
+And we're not done yet. [link to starlink / space satellite?]

-Today's internet aims to shorten the distance between you and the content you want even more.
-Take `netflix.com`.
-It's an American company, so to visit the website

-Joe mentioned a really good point about AWS.
-Now that there are so many things based on the cloud, there is a clustering of all the services.
-I don't have any comment about whether or not this is a good or a bad thing, I just think it's interesting.

-Maybe something to do w/ netflix, where it's hosted, etc. Can talk about caching & other features (to the best of my knowledge, may be wrong)